 Slab waves have been called the “world’s heaviest waves”, as well as a “new frontier” in surfing.

-They're short, heavy, immense, and unforgiving, and they're definitely not for the faint of heart.
+Slab waves are short, heavy, immense, and unforgiving waves, and they’re definitely not for the faint of heart.

 But what are slab waves, what’s the right way to surf them, and where can you find them?

 What are Slab Waves?

 Waves usually move toward the shore, slow as they rise, and break cleanly to one side or both sides.

 These are the waves that surfers have tackled for generations.

 They move slowly and are highly predictable compared to slab waves which move quickly through deep water, and speed toward a shallow dry reef or cliff.